 Pistol calibers work in a standard lower, as long as you have a conversion kit of some sort for to account for the magazine and feeding issues.
 You’ll need a good upper, too.

 But that doesn’t mean there’s not a benefit in altering the AR design.
-The biggest, and the reason why so may are intent on making the AR fire everything from the .22 LR to the .50 BMG is the manual of arms.
+The biggest reason why so many are intent on making the AR fire everything from the .22 LR to the .50 BMG is the manual of arms.